lepperm/Learning-Log/_posts/journal/2020-08-25-pair-programming-and-portfolio-progress.md

 Ta-da!
 The user properly populates.
 An email verification process is in place, as well.
 All that is left now is to hook up denial with a rejection message, approval, and mass approval with a confirmation modal.

 Switching over to my portfolio site, I made a few quick adjustments.
-Perhaps most importantly, the First Kommand cement mixer project was removed from portfolio in exchange for Learning Log (hooray!).
+Perhaps most importantly, the First Kommand cement mixer project was removed from portfolio in exchange for Learning Log.
+I need to make more adjustments before this goes live, but I am looking forward to having all web development projects on my web development portfolio!

 ## Tasklist